An algebra over the operad of posets and structural binomial identities: Combinatorics

 \subsection{Identities}

 The existence of the operad structure on order series implies Proposition~\ref{Proposition:pc}.
-The associativity of the concatenation on order series, implies Proposition~\ref{prop:new}.
-We call this two identities, structural binomial identities. \begin{proposition} Given $p,q,s\leq p+q$.
-Then for $t\leq s$:
+The associativity of the concatenation on order series implies Proposition~\ref{prop:new}.
+We call these two identities structural binomial identities.
+We also list several direct consequences of these structural identitites that we could not find in the literature.